• Computers • Research Library • Historical Preservation • Office/Clerical • Tour Guide/Interpretation • Visitor Information • General Assistance

 SKILLS: Knowledge, Skills & Abilities in the following areas are helpful, but not required: Cultural Resources - history, archeology, or museum studies.
 Historical Interpretation - history, theater, communications, or park management.
 Maintenance – architecture, historic preservation, landscaping, carpentry, woodworking.
 All volunteers must show a willingness to work and get along with a wide variety of co-workers and visitors.
 A genuine desire to insure that each visitor has an enjoyable experience at Hopewell Furnace is essential.
 Volunteers must be flexible enough to handle variations in work routine caused by shifting priorities and visitor needs.

 COMPENSATION: No stipends available.
-Shared housing is provided.
+Shared housing may be available.
 (No pets allowed in shared housing.)
 Depending on an intern’s needs and the availability of funds, reimbursement for expenses for one meal per day for each 5 hour day worked or $.14 per mile for a car commute may be available.
 A great opportunity to learn through on-the-job experience about the daily operations of a National Park and the skills required for historical interpretation, visitor center operations, and cultural resource preservation and management.

 HOUSING & AMENITIES Description: Shared housing may be available.